 Check out our calendar of events below!

-The presentation can be adapted to school settings, sports teams, church classes, and families.
-They are willing to share their materials, powerpoint, favorite books and visual aids, so you can easily tailor a presentation for your kiddo.
-AND the DSCNWA has a library where you can checkout most of the supplies they use.
+The presentation they will provide has the ability to be adapted to school settings, sports teams, church classes, and families.
+Anne and Kelley are willing to share their curriculum (materials, Powerpoint presentation, favorite books and visual aids, so that each one of us can easily tailor a presentation for the peers of our own children.
+The curricular materials can be checked out from the DSCNWA library.